Does Father Travel in Time?

 Furthermore, “eternity” in the Hebrew means past, present and future—just as it does in English.

-Notice in the following statement, from Yehovah Himself, how He knows, for example, the future of the descendants of Abraham—an aspect of TIME, but when it comes to a location, a specific place in SPACE He must either rely on “reports” or “go ... and see” in Person!
+Notice in the following statement from Yehovah Himself, for example, how He knows the future of the descendants of Abraham—an aspect of TIME, but when it comes to a location, a specific place in SPACE He must either rely on “reports” or “go ... and see” in Person!

 Note that the operative word in the following Scripture, “declaring” (Heb. nagad) is translated as “tell” 222 times in the KJV.
 So it is not saying that Yehovah is necessarily “causing” all of the events of eternity, rather His prophecies “tell” us the end results.

-The best minds of science, beginning in 1905 with Albert Einstein, have concluded that “time travel” is not only possible—it is a mathematical certainty*).
+The best minds of science, beginning in 1905 with Albert Einstein, have concluded that “time travel” is not only possible—it is a mathematical certainty.

 So if Yehovah can travel in time (from our perspective), then can Yehovah make people travel in time as well?
 Does the Bible ever address that?

-Yehovahs (the Lord’s) Day
+Yehovah’s (the Lord’s) Day

-Was the apostle John hallucinating, as some believe?
+Was the envoy (apostle) John hallucinating, as some believe?
 Was he dreaming?
-The Bible says that he was “in the Spirit on Yehovahs (the Lord’s) day”.
+The Bible says that he was “in the Spirit on Yehovah’s (the Lord’s) day”.
 It was the real thing—he lived in the future.
 He literally experienced the events of “the Day of the Lord”!
 The entire book of Revelation is a first hand narrative.
 Unlike Daniel, he did not take this lying down.
-Seven times he said “I saw”: Revelation 1:12; 1:17; 4:4; 5:1; 5:2; 6:1; 6:9.
+Seven times he said : Revelation 1:12; 1:17; 4:4; 5:1; 5:2; 6:1; 6:9.

-Here John is actually told to measure the end time third Temple, just prior to the Two Witnesses commission (v.3).
+Here John is actually told to measure the end time third Temple, just prior to the “two witnesses” commission (v.3).
 Measuring the temple is described 29 times in Ezekiel 40-42.
-This would explain the previous verse (10:11): “John, you must prophesy again before many nations, and peoples, and princes, and kings”.
-Is he one of the two witnesses or one of their companions?
-Same goes for Elijah.
+This would explain the previous verse (10:11): John, you must prophesy again before many nations, and peoples, and princes, and kings”.
+He is in the company of the “two witnesses”, just like Elijah (Malachi 4:5-6).

-Revelation 11: A reed was given to me, John, like a rod; and the *Messenger stood, saying, “Get up, and measure the Temple of *Yehovah, and the altar, and those who worship there.
-2 But leave out the court that is outside of the Temple, and dont measure it; because it has been given to the other nations; and they’ll trample the *dedicated city underfoot for forty-two months.
-3 I’ll commission My Two Witnesses; and they’ll prophesy one thousand and two-hundred and sixty days, clothed in sackcloth.
+Revelation 11:1-3 Then I, John, was given a measuring reed like a staff, and a messenger standing by and said, “Get up and measure the Temple [1] of Yehovah and the altar and those who worship there [2].
+2 But leave out the courtyard outside of the Temple, don’t measure it, because it has been given to the heathens, and they’ll trample the 'cherished' city underfoot for forty-two months.
+3 I will give power to MyThe Two Witnesses [3].
+They’ll prophesy for 1,260 days [4], wearing sackcloth.

 Revelation clearly says that:

-My brother told me that according to a very old family copy of Fox’s Book of Martyrs (that I couldnt stomach reading as a teen), that John was never martyred.
+My brother told me that according to a very old family copy of Fox’s Book of Martyrs (that I couldn’t stomach reading as a teen), that John was never martyred.
 Here is an excerpt from an online copy:

 “The “beloved disciple,” was brother to James the Great.
-The churches* of Smyrna, Pergamos, Sardis, Philadelphia, Laodicea, and Thyatira, were founded by him.
+The churches of Smyrna, Pergamos, Sardis, Philadelphia, Laodicea, and Thyatira, were founded by him.
 From Ephesus he was ordered to be sent to Rome, where it is affirmed he was cast into a cauldron of boiling oil.
 He escaped by miracle, without injury.
-Domitian afterwards banished him to the Isle of Patmos, where he wrote the Book of Revelation.
+Domitian afterward banished him to the Isle of Patmos, where he wrote the Book of Revelation.
 Nerva, the successor of Domitian, recalled him.
 He was the only apostle who escaped a violent death.”

 But that does not square with what Yeshua said!